aaryan2134/HackWithInfy-VR-Project/README.md

 A gamified XR experience for people to learn about Sustainability and Climate Action

 # Problem Statement
+To develop solutions using XR which solves Sustainable Development Goals of WHO for 2023
+<br></br>
 ![Problem Statement](https://github.com/aaryan2134/HackWithInfy-VR-Project/blob/main/problem%20statement.jpg)
 # Team Members
 1. [Aaryan Arora](https://github.com/aaryan2134/)